Price-Jack/bitcoin-digital-twin/README.md

 **Interpretation (quick):** The LSTM is strongly biased toward predicting “up” (high recall), which can be useful in momentum/recovery regimes, but this run did not show a statistically significant return advantage vs baseline.

+> Note: Reported strategy returns do not include transaction costs or slippage; adding realistic costs will reduce net performance.

+---

+## Limitations (current)
+- Short-horizon BTC direction is noisy and non-stationary; performance varies by market regime.
+- This notebook is a research prototype (not production trading infrastructure) and does not model transaction costs/slippage by default.

 ---

 ## Data Splits & Leakage Prevention (Time-Series)